1. What is hormone replacement therapy?

 Your doctor can give you more information about these techniques and other treatment options.
-The use of selective serotonin reuptake inhibitors (SSRIs, a form of antidepressent) has become more common in women who are not good candidates for hormone therapy or prefer not to use hormones.
-Paroxetine (Brisdelle) is the only non hormonal therapy specifically approved by the FDA for hot flahes, but some relief has been found with gabapentin (Neurontin).
+The use of selective serotonin reuptake inhibitors (SSRIs, a form of antidepressant) has become more common in women who are not good candidates for hormone therapy or prefer not to use hormones.
+Paroxetine (Brisdelle) is the only nonhormonal therapy specifically approved by the FDA for hot flashes, but some relief has been found with gabapentin (Neurontin).

 4. Do alternative remedies (like soy and black cohosh) help with menopause symptoms?